Monday, January 12, 2026

 “What’s behind the soaring prices for a simple salad?
 While there’s no clear explanation,” Robb Report explains, “restaurant prices have been rising across the board, thanks to factors like inflation and the more limited availability of certain ingredients due to supply-chain issues and climate-change-affected crops.”

-Mintel says over the next five years, enhanced transparency around food processing will create “better-informed food and drink shoppers.”
-And it also says minimally processed products that boast higher nutritional value and that are easy to use will “win over” more consumers.
+Mintel says over the next five years, enhanced transparency around food processing and increased interest in healthy ingredients will create “better-informed food and drink shoppers.”
+And, it says, minimally processed products that boast higher nutritional value and that are easy to use will “win over” more consumers.

 Barber simplifies the message: “Use the whole thing, tender greens and all,” he said in an Instagram post about the Sweet Garleek.
 “It’s proof of what’s possible when your recipe starts with the seed — not a novelty, but a new kitchen essential.”